elixir-engineering-logo

 HSE design reviews and the management close-out of resulting actions are an important part of an engineering project lifecycle and may incur the expenditure of a substantial number of man-hours.

 The close-out of actions from HSE design reviews may require changes to be made to the developed plant design (rework) or require the incorporation of additional safeguarding measures, both incurring additional project cost and potentially delay to project schedule.
-Approaches to managing action close-out including the use of a risk register are considered.
+Approaches to managing action close-out including the use of a risk register, are considered.

-Failure to adequately prepare for HSE design reviews, poor review execution and/or poor follow-up can, if not adequately controlled, result in significant disruption to a project, leading to delays in the project schedule and additional man-hour expenditure.
+Failure to adequately prepare for HSE design reviews, poor review execution, and/or poor follow-up can, if not adequately controlled, result in significant disruption to a project, leading to delays in the project schedule and additional man-hour expenditure.

 Project phases and associated reviews

-A design project typically progresses through a number of phases: each phase developing a more detailed design.
+A design project typically progresses through a number of phases, with each phase developing a more detailed design.
 At a number of points in the project, design HSE reviews are conducted.
 For illustration, an overview of typical project phases and some of the associated design HSE reviews is shown in Figure 1.
 A summary of some of the different types of HSE design reviews is provided in Table 1.

 Action close-out